Role of ombudsmen

 VET Student Loans Ombudsman

 The VET Student Loans program replaced the VET-FEE-HELP scheme from 1 January 2017.
-To complement the new program, the VET Student Loans Ombudsman was established within the Office of the Commonwealth Ombudsman through the Education and Other Legislation Amendment Act (No.1) 2017.
+To complement the new program, the VET Student Loans Ombudsman function was established within the Office of the Commonwealth Ombudsman through the Education and Other Legislation Amendment Act (No.1) 2017.

 The VET Student Loans Ombudsman manages and investigates complaints and disputes between students and providers, regarding both the VET FEE-HELP scheme and the new VET Student Loans program.